hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ```

 *Vim* opens in the *Terminal* window and they program may be a little bit confusing in its manipulation.
 When *Terminal* asks if you want to continue *E*diting, confirm with the `E` key.
 Then click on the end of the file and enable editing through pressing the `i` key.
 Now, `-- INSERT --` should be prompted on the bottom of the window.
 Copy the following lines (`CTRL` + `C` here) and insert the lines by clicking on *Edit* > *Paste*:

 ```
 export PATH=~/telemac/v8p1/scripts/python3/:$PATH
-export SYSTELCFG=~/telemac/v8p1/configs/systel.debian.cfg
+export SYSTELCFG=~/telemac/v8p1/configs/systel.cis-debian.cfg
 ```

 Press `Esc` to leave the *INSERT* mode and then type `:wq` (the letters are visible on the bottom of the window) to save (write-quit) the file.
 Hit `Enter` to return to the *Terminal*.

+{% include tip.html content="Here some hints to troubleshoot typical *VIM* problems:<br>***VIM freezes***: Maybe you hit `CTRL` + `S` keys, which is intuitive for *Windows* users to save a file.
+In Linux, it has a different meaning... to unfreeze the window, simply hit `CTRL` + `Q`<br>***:wq not working***: Maybe you enabled the *easy mode*.
+Disable *easy mode* by hitting the `CTRL` + `O` keys.<br> Other typical errors may occur if you installed another keyboard layout for a VM guest machine than the host machine uses." %}

-Back in the *Terminal* typ the following to apply the new environmental variables (pointers):
+Back in the *Terminal* type the following to apply the new environmental variables (pointers):

 ```
 source ~/.bashrc
 ```

-{% include note.html content="Alternatively you may want to use `systel.ubuntu.cfg` in lieu of `systel.debian.cfg`.
+{% include note.html content="Alternatively you may want to use `systel.cis-ubuntu.cfg` in lieu of `systel.cis-debian.cfg`.
 In this case, you will need to install `mpich` (`sudo apt-get install mpich`) in lieu of *openMPI* as shown in the following sections to enable parallelism." %}

-CONTINUE

-In addition to *Cmake*, *Metis* also requires `gcc`, which should be already included in Debian Linux (verify with `gcc --help`).
-Optional prerequisites are:

-* For parallelism (substantial acceleration of simulations):
-    + MPI distribution
-    + Metis 5.1.x
-    + *MUMPS (a new parallel solver) - not shown here*
-* Output MED Format:
-    + Hdf5
-    + MEDFichier

-### Parallelism: MPI
+### Parallelism: Install MPI

 ***Estimated duration: 5 minutes.***

 MPI stands for *Message Passing Interface*, which is a portable message-passing standard.
 MPI is implemented in many open-source C, C++, and Fortran applications ([read more](https://en.wikipedia.org/wiki/Message_Passing_Interface)).
 TELEMAC developers recommend to install either *MPICH* or *Open MPI*.
-Here, we opt for *Open MPI*, which can be installed through the *Terminal*.
+Here, we opt for *Open MPI*, which can be installed through the *Terminal*:

 ```
-su
-  password:...

-apt-get install libopenmpi-dev openmpi-bin
+sudo apt-get install libopenmpi-dev openmpi-bin
 ```

-To test if the installation was successful type:
+Test if the installation was successful type:

 ```
 mpif90 --help